tenstorrent/tt-metal/tech_reports/LLMs/llms.md

     for split_size in split_sizes
 ]
 ```
-Once weights are pushed to devices and decoders are executed LMHead forward pass needs to be executed in iterations.
-Code below shows that after each iteration outputs are converted from sharded to interleaved tensors.
-Once all iterations are completed final output is produced by concatenation over last dim and returned as output.
+Once weights are pushed to the devices and the decoders are executed, the `LMHead` forward pass needs to be executed in iterations.
+The code below shows that after each iteration outputs are converted from sharded to interleaved tensors.
+Once all iterations are completed, the final output is produced by concatenation over the last dim and returned as `output`.

 When executing the model, it is essential to ensure that the output of the last decoder is already replicated across tensors.
-Since this replication is enforced earlier, no additional code is required in the LMHead forward pass to handle it.
+Since this replication is enforced earlier, no additional code is required in the `LMHead` forward pass to handle it.

-The LMHead forward pass is executed iteratively.
-The code below illustrates how, after each iteration, the outputs are converted from sharded tensors to interleaved tensors.
-After all iterations are completed, the tensors are concatenated along the last dimension to produce the final output, which is then returned.

 ```py
 def forward(self, x: ttnn.Tensor):